Facebook Twitter Instagram

 The sysstat package provides a number of utilities for collecting the system use activities and system performance.

-• iostat – Used for CPU statistics and input/output statistics for the block devices and partitions and generate report.
+- iostat – Used for CPU statistics and input/output statistics for the block devices and partitions and generate reports.

-• pidstat – Used for I/O, CPU, memory statistics for Linux processes and generate report.
+- pidstat – Used for I/O, CPU, and memory statistics for Linux processes and generating reports.

-• sar – Used for collects and saves all the system activities and report.
+- sar – Used for collecting and saving all the system activities and reports.

 Step 1 – Install Sysstat on Ubuntu

-Sysstat package is available in default package repositories, You can install using the following commands.
-But the default repositories have older version of packages.
-So we recommend to use installation with source in next step.
-If you still want to use package manager just run below commands.
+The sysstat package is available in default package repositories, You can install using the following commands.
+But the default repositories have an older version of packages.
+So we recommend using installation with source in the next step.
+If you still want to use the package manager just run the below commands.

 sudo apt install sysstat -y